 - Poor sense of danger

-Difficulty with executive function shows itself as
+Difficulty with executive function shows itself as:

-Kids with ADHD do not excel in an overly structured and policed learning environment.
-Parents need to think outside the box and get creative to find ways to get their hyperactive child to study.
-Simple tasks like sitting still for long periods and keeping organised are difficult for them.
-This doesn’t mean that the child cannot learn, it simply means that the approach to ‘how they learn’ and the structure of their school day should be reevaluated.
+Parents need to think outside the box when homeschooling a child with ADHD and get creative in finding ways to get their hyperactive child to study.
+Simple tasks like sitting still for long periods and staying organised are difficult for them.
+This doesn’t mean that the child cannot learn; it simply means that the approach to ‘how they learn’ and the structure of their school day should be reevaluated.

 Understanding your child’s unique personality and which learning environment best suits your child is vital in ensuring that they not only thrive but also that they feel happy and confident to avoid unnecessary anxiety and pressure.